flackome/idea-panecontroller/README.md

 # idea-panecontroller
-London is a Capital of Great Britain.(!uh oh)

 Welcome to this wonderful (lol) plugin.
 To start using this blessed extension you should click on one of the panes/tabs and save it to an appropriate mode: